NOTE: This review has been updated to reflect the changes to the Mind Lab Pro formula which was refreshed in early 2017.

 I love this nootropic stack.
 Two capsules in the morning with a tablespoon of organic unrefined coconut oil.
 And it launches my day.
 In my case with ADD and being hypothyroid, I take another two capsules at noon with coconut oil.

+I also use 1,000 mg of DHA in the morning.
+Along with Aniracetam and Sulbutiamine.
 Since starting Mind Lab Pro my productivity has increased.
 My mood is better.
 Focusing on several projects is not a problem.
 Work seems to go faster.
 And I get more done in less time.

 Everything just seems better.
 And life flows.